"Year of the Nurse and Midwife''

 Membership of the CNMF is open to national nursing associations; national midwifery associations; specialist nursing associations; regional and international nursing associations; regulatory bodies, universities, and individuals.
 By becoming a member of the CNMF you can support the work of the CNMF and become involved in that work.
 Members can promote their own work through the monthly e-News, the CNMF website, or the extensive CNMF network.
 Join online - go to ''Membership'' below.

-The Government of the Commonwealth of the Bahamas has begun a process of writing new mental health legislation so it reflects international human rights conventions for people with mental disability.
-The CNMF is providing technical advice and support working with the Indian Law Society Centre for Mental Health Law and Policy.
-The Pan Americal Health Organisation is also providing support for the initiative.
+The CNMF worked with the Governments of the Seychelles and Botswana to write new mental health legislation so it reflects international human rights conventions for people with mental disability.
+New legislation is before the Parliament in the Seychelles and new draft legislation is now available for comment in Botswana.
+Currently, the CNMF is working with the Government of the Commonwealth of the Bahamas to write new mental health legislation.
+The CNMF provides technical advice and support working with the Indian Law Society Centre for Mental Health Law and Policy.
+The Pan Americal Health Organisation is also providing support for the initiative in the Bahamas.